Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

 Attitude towards University Studies

-Virtually all Nishmat students, Israeli and North American, enroll in college or university before or after studying at Israel, a practice encouraged by Nishmat's faculty and student advisors.
-Nishmat encourages its students to strive to reach their potential in Torah study, yirat Shamayim, and mitzvoth ben adam l'chavero, and to strive for healthy participation in secular education and contemporary society.
+Virtually all Nishmat students, Israeli and overseas, enroll in college or university before or after studying at Israel, a practice encouraged by Nishmat's faculty and student advisors.
+Nishmat encourages its students to strive to reach their potential in Torah study, yirat Shamayim, and mitzvot ben adam l'chavero, and to strive for healthy participation in secular education and contemporary society.

 Attitude towards Extracurricular Activities